 Lymphedema is a condition that usually occurs in the arms and legs and is marked by significant swelling.
 Typically, lymphedema is caused by damage made to your lymph nodes or their removal; some cancer treatments remove lymph nodes as part of their procedures as well.
 Once the lymph node is damaged, there may be a blockage in the lymphatic system, causing lymph fluid to build up.
 Lymph fluid typically runs throughout the lymphatic system, and when built up, can lead to swelling.

 Unfortunately, there is no current cure for lymphedema, but it can be prevented through early diagnosis and preventative measures.
 By making sure you follow preventative measures you can avoid this life-threatening condition.
-There are some important preventive measures you can take to avoid Lymphedema.
+There are some important Lymphedema prevention measures you can take.

 Protect Your Limbs